bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 WWDC Bot
 APP
-@Jonathan P (Apple)
+@Jonathan P (Apple) answered:
- answered:

 It does not show up if you are previewing within the canvas in Xcode.
 Popovers and presentations like that need to be suppressed.
-But if you toggle the preview to be "Preview as App" (control-click on the preview button in the bottom left of the canvas to see the popup menu) then an app launches with…
+But if you toggle the preview to be "Preview as App" (control-click on the preview button in the bottom left of the canvas to see the popup menu) then an app launches with the preview and all these sheets and popovers will work as you'd expect.
-See more
 :+1:
 1